\"Writing.Com

 2

-Still, fun little story.
-Good luck going forward.
+Still, good start and good luck going forward.

 *Gold* My review has been submitted for consideration in "Good Deeds Get CASH!Open in new Window..